m0dts/QO-100-WB-Live-Tune/README.md

 Various parts of the code come from the batc page javascriipt here: https://eshail.batc.org.uk/wb/

-A pre-compiled version is included in the zip file.
+A pre-compiled version is included in the releases tab.